theivanyeung/theivanyeung/README.md

 # Hi there 👋
 My name is Ivan, and I'm a full-stack developer / deep-learning engineer / entrepreneur currently residing in Bay Area, California.
+My passions includes building products to advance the current social organization, economic development, and tech sector!
+Currently, I express great interest in ML/DL and is researching and developing different AI algorithms and models.

-I'm currently working on two startups: DreamMate, a social media platform allowing college students to further expand their entreprenuerial endevours by finding co-founders and building their team, and Prodicity, a live-streaming platform focused on direct interactions between creators and viewers as well as AI moderation.
-I am also interested in ML/DL and automation R&D and strive to utilize the tech to solve global problems.
+I'm currently working on two startups:
+ - DreamMate, a social media platform allowing college students to further expand their entreprenuerial endevours by finding co-founders and building their team
+ - Prodicity, a live-streaming platform focused on direct interactions between creators and viewers as well as AI moderation.

 ## Skills 🔧